jpiechowka/3d-cellular-automata-bevy/README.md

 ## License

-Rust ray tracer is free, open source and permissively licensed!
+3D Cellular Automata is free, open source and permissively licensed!
 Except where noted (below and/or in individual files), all code in this repository is dual-licensed under either:

 * MIT License (`LICENSE-MIT` file or http://opensource.org/licenses/MIT)